Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Pre-workout and Alcohol (Can You Mix It Together?)

-To make the risks and dangers involved as clear as possible to my readers and clients, I booked a few sessions with our resident dietitian and sifted through the research I could find on the subject.
+To make the risks and dangers involved as clear as possible to my readers and patients, I booked a few sessions with my colleague, a resident dietitian, and sifted through the research I could find on the subject.

-In this article, I outlined the truths behind this, so read on for the details.
+In this article, I outline the truths behind this, so read on.

 Quick Summary